chantalv91820/QueensRollingSales/README.md

 Analyze property sales in Queens, NYC during 2022

 ## Description

+New York's 5 boroughs include Manhattan, Queens, Brooklyn, Bronx, and Staten Island.
+With NYC growing in popularity and population size every year we know neighborhoods and prices must change along with this.

-Villacres Consulting has been hired to analyze property sales in Queens by neighborhood and property type.
+Villacres Consulting has been hired by the the City of New York to analyze property sales in Queens by neighborhood and property type.
 This includes Queens neighborhoods such as Bayside, Astoria, Long Island City, etc. and property types such as single family homes, condominiums, office buildings, etc. We will analyze this data to determine what neighborhoods are rising in popularity for commerical purposes and residential purposes.
 We will also analyze neighborhood and property prices to determine which neighborhoods provide the most bang for their buck.

+As of now the project scope includes only Queens, NY, but the code can be configured for future use to include all 5 NYC boroughs.

 ## Getting Started